catarinawor/AR-perf-testing/README.md

 You will also need to change your file path.
 To do this, consult the vignette for ss3sim available here: http://cran.r-project.org/web/packages/ss3sim/vignettes/ss3sim-vignette.pdf

 You should be able to run the code files at this point.
 If you have any difficulty doing so, please let me, Elizabeth, or Kelli know.

+# Installing GitHub and editing text files within GitHub

+To install GitHub on Windows systems, see https://windows.github.com/

+You will need to install a local version of the executable GUI in order to download files to edit.
+Text files may also be editing in Internet version of GitHub directly.